G26karthik/Java-Projects/README.md

 Hi,
-This is my code repo for the projects i have done while doing intership at hex software .
+This is my code repo for the projects i have done while learning java in 3rd Semester

 >>>>My First Project is Student Grade Calculater